C4G/BLIS/docs/user_guide/30_manager_overview.md

 Search for the patient by Patient Name, Patient Number, or Patient ID and Lab Section to which the patients' specimen are registered against.
 Click the **Search** button to start search.
 Select the desired patient from the list if more than one patient matches the search criteria.
 Click **View Report** to see all data for that patient, or **Select Tests** to see tests ordered and the results for that patient.

-Additionally, the user can edit the report to show activity within a date range, include pending tests for which results are not available, set printing information, or export to Word using the controls at the top of the page.
+Additionally, the user can edit the report to show activity within a date range, include pending tests for which results are not available, set printing information, set tests to print 1 per page, or export to Word using the controls at the top of the page.

 <p align="center">
 <img src="../../images/user_guide/patient_report.png" width="100%"/>